englhardt/OneClassSampling.jl/README.md

 This package implements sampling strategies for one-class classification.
 For more information about this research project, see the [project](https://www.ipd.kit.edu/ocs/) website, and the companion paper.

-> Adrian Englhardt, Holger Trittenbach, Daniel Kottke, Bernhard Sick, Klemens Böhm, "Efficient SVDD Sampling with Approximation Guarantees for the Decision Boundary", 11 June 2020
+> Adrian Englhardt, Holger Trittenbach, Daniel Kottke, Bernhard Sick, Klemens Böhm, "Efficient SVDD Sampling with Approximation Guarantees for the Decision Boundary", [arXiv:2009.13853](https://arxiv.org/abs/2009.13853), 2020.

 ## Installation
 This package requires at least Julia 1.3.